A British doctor has explained to his 3.4 million TikTok followers why you shouldn’t actually share a bed with your partner.

 1. EXPERIENCE BETTER SLEEP QUALITY

-Wendy M. Troxel, Assistant Professor of Psychiatry and Psychology at the University of Pittsburgh, unearthed that women in stable relationships fell asleep faster and had less sleep disturbances in the night than single women, or those whose relationship status changed during the experiment.
+Wendy M. Troxel, Assistant Professor of Psychiatry and Psychology at the University of Pittsburgh, unearthed that women in stable relationships fell asleep faster and had fewer sleep disturbances in the night than single women or when couples decided to sleep alone during the experiment.

 2. FALL ASLEEP FASTER